 - pFx - opens the PaintFX window that lets you paint each effect directly on your 3D models [docs].

-The lighting and testing tools allow you to easily create the supported lights within MNPRX and to troubleshoot if things are not looking quite right.
+The lighting and testing tools allow to easily create the supported lights within MNPRX and to troubleshoot if things are not looking quite right.

 - Supported lights - shelf icons for the three different supported lights: ambient, directional and spot light.

 - pass - opens the Operations breakdown window, which lets you toggle on/off each stylization pass and troubleshoot the inner workings of the stylization itself [docs].